CAP/NSERC Liaison Committee

 NSERC Representatives

-• Kevin Lapointe, Team Leader, overseeing the Physics and Computer Science portfolio within the Mathematical, Environmental and Physical Sciences Division of NSERC’s Research Grants and Scholarships Directorate
+• Kevin Lapointe, Manager of the Physics and Computer Science portfolio within the Mathematical, Environmental and Physical Sciences Division of NSERC’s Research Grants and Scholarships Directorate

-• Elizabeth Boston, Director of NSERC’s Mathematical, Environmental and Physical Division within the Research Grants and Scholarships Directorate
+• Sarah Overington, Director of the Mathematical, Environmental and Physical Division within NSERC’s Research Grants and Scholarships Directorate

 • Kris Poduska, Group Chair of NSERC’s Physics Evaluation Group